rajangdavis/getcraftbeer_eda/README.md

 7. [jq](https://stedolan.github.io/jq/) - I used jq for cleaning up some of the JSON data and for some data wrangling

 ## 2. Data Dictionary

+The dataset was normalized into 4 tables:

+1. Breweries -
+2.
+3.
+4.

 ### Brewery features:
 <table>